 frog

-the practice is hinted in a centuries-old slavic folktale called babushka-lyagushka-skakushka. in this tale, a jug of milk was the preferred vehicle of choice for the babushka frog before hopping to i-know-not-where to find i-know-not-what1.
+but the practice is hinted in a centuries-old slavic folktale called babushka-lyagushka-skakushka. in this tale, a jug of milk was the preferred vehicle of choice for the babushka frog before hopping to i-know-not-where to find i-know-not-what2.

 references